Tue 8 Oct 2019 Evening Reception

 Closing the morning session

-DAY 1: Wed 9 Oct 2019
+DAY 1: Wed 9 Oct 2019 Afternoon

-Introduction to the afternoon session
+Opening the session

 Brent Toderian, TODERIAN urbanWORKS

-Cocktails @Allas Sea Pool
+Cocktails @Allas Sea Pool from 17.30 onwards

-Dat 2: Thu 10 Oct 2019
+Dat 2: Thu 10 Oct 2019 Morning

 Opening speech: Keeping up with rapid change – responsive and responsible urban solutions